microconfig/microconfig-quickstart/features.md

 # Features by Example
 This guide describes how Microconfig can help to solve common microcservice configuration problems.
-More details you can find in [Documentation](https://microconfig.io/documentation.html).
+More details and features you can find in [Documentation](https://microconfig.io/documentation.html).

 ## Simple Configuration Layout